USDA Vs. FHA Loans: Which Is Better For You?

 USDA and FHA loans are run by two different government agencies, which means they have different application, underwriting, appraisal, lending amount, mortgage insurance and interest rate requirements.
-Let’s check these out.

 Application Process And Underwriting

 You may also have the option of getting a prequalification, where the lender bases the decision on information that you provide.
 With a preapproval, the lender goes one step further by running a report on your credit history and requiring documentation such as tax documents and pay stubs to get an accurate picture of how much home you can buy.

 Manual underwriting, which adds time to the loan closing, is reserved for those with scores under 640.
 The time it takes for underwriting depends on where you're planning to purchase and how much backlog the USDA agency in that area has.
-Expect a USDA loan to close in 30 to 45 days.
+Expect a USDA loan to close in 30 – 45 days.

-An FHA loan can take 30 to 45 days to close, depending on how long the application and underwriting process take.
-The application and origination portion of the loan process may take 1 to 5 business days.
+An FHA loan can also take 30 – 45 days to close, depending on the application process and how long underwriting takes.
+The application and preapproval portion of the loan process may take 1 – 5 business days.
 Processing and underwriting also depend on how quickly you provide necessary documentation, such as your employment status, income, tax returns and bank statements.

 Maximum Lending Amounts

 FHA loans have maximum loan limits.
 In other words, you cannot buy a house that exceeds the amounts specified by the Department of Housing and Urban Development (HUD).
-The maximum FHA lending amount in 2019 for lower-cost areas is $314,827 and is up to $726,525 for high-cost areas.
+The maximum FHA lending amount in 2023 for lower-cost areas is $472,030 and is up to $1,089,300 for high-cost areas.

 The appraisal is one of the most important aspects of the mortgage approval process, regardless of whether you apply for a USDA or FHA loan.
 An appraisal assures the lender that the house is sold at fair market value.
 It's a requirement for both types of loans and is vital in protecting you and your lender.